ad-sho-loko/bogoDB/README.md

 # BogoDb

 BogoDb is a toy database management system written in Go.
-Inspired by CMU Database Group's Lecture (of course not homework!)
+Inspired by CMU Database Group's Lecture (of course not including homework!)
 This db still works completely poor.
 I realized it is so difficult to develop efficient database...

 ## Specification